tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 ### `EXTD.
 ADDR LOAD`

 The PDP-8/e has many fewer switches on its front panel than the PDP-8/I, yet it is a more functional machine.
-One of the ways they achieved this is by removing the IF and DF switch groups and adding the `EXTD.
-ADDR LOAD` switch, which lets you set the IF and DF registers using the same 12-bit switch register used by the `ADDR LOAD` switch.
+One of the ways DEC achieved this is by removing the `IF` and `DF` switch groups and adding the `EXTD.
+ADDR LOAD` switch, which lets you set the `IF` and `DF` registers using the same 12-bit switch register used by the `ADDR LOAD` switch.

 The `ADDR LOAD` switch on a PDP-8/e does the same thing as the